 What is blockchain technology?

 Let’s start with an example.
-We as consumers frequently display behaviors that can be mapped on similar patterns.
+We as consumers frequently display behaviours that can be mapped on similar patterns.
 Have you ever noticed how when ordering a particular item on Amazon.com, you are constantly nudged by ads that say “items you may also like”?
 The artificial intelligence that modern technology is endowed with is adept at storing and analyzing your inputs and generating results that fit within your typical consumption patterns.

 Similarly, when you save your GPS location on rental apps like Uber, you need not feed in your regular pick up location every time.
 This provides service providers like Amazon and Uber with valuable user data and by nudging you to make iterative purchases, they are able to make successive profits.
 Blockchain disrupts this mechanism of storing data by eliminating the job of intermediaries like Amazon and Uber.